icann/OCTO-TE-labs-setup/README.md

 # License

-Copyright © 2025 Internet Corporation for Assigned Names and Numbers (ICANN).
+Copyright © 2025 Internet Corporation for Assigned Names and Numbers (ICANN) and Network Startup Resource Center (NSRC).
 All rights reserved.

-This documentation is licensed to you under the terms of the 3-Clause BSD License (BSD-3-Clause).
+This repository is licensed to you under the terms of the 3-Clause BSD License (BSD-3-Clause).

 For details please see [LICENSE.md](LICENSE.md)